 This idea was taken originally from foodlets.com

 In a large bowl, mix your favorite salad ingredients and dressing.
 You can also make a fruit salad.
-To carve a pumpkin cup, slice off the top of the orange, using a knife to loosen the edges, scoop out the inside of the orange with a spoon.
+To carve a pumpkin cup, slice off the top of the orange, using a knife to loosen the edges, and scoop out the inside of the orange with a spoon.
 Toss the juice in with your salad.
-Carve a small jack-o-lantern face in each orange and fill with your salad.
+Carve a small jack-o-lantern face in each orange and fill it with your salad.

 If you are making a fruit salad you can also use fun Halloween mini cutters to cut your fruit.
 Fruits are always good for every occasion!
 And if you really want to make a big fruit salad with lots of fruits, (think watermelon, cantaloupe, honeydew, and add some grapes or blueberries for a mix of shapes) you can just place them in small bowls.

-You can make these super spooky mummies with whole wheat english muffins (or gluten-free version), or just a small round pita bread.
+You can make these super spooky mummies with whole wheat English muffins (or gluten-free version), or just a small round pita bread.
 Heat the oven to 350º F. A toaster oven will work just fine too.
 For each mummy, spread a tablespoon of pizza sauce onto half of an English muffin or pita bread.
 Cut olive slices in for the eyes and green onion or pepper for the pupils.
 Lay strips of cheese across the muffin for the mummy’s wrappings and bake for about 10 minutes.
 Make sure the cheese is melted and the bread is toasted.

 Making little pizzas is super easy and kids will make them disappear in no time!